hyom448/ib_intraday_quotes_csv/README.md

 Price quotes download from Interactive Brokers

 # Project description
-This python script downloads intraday **hourly** price quotes of futures, forex, CFDs from Interactive Brokers(IBKR) into csv files.
+This python script downloads intraday **hourly** price quotes of futures, forex, CFDs using Interactive Brokers(IBKR) API into csv files.

 Samples of the csv files are located in folder `data/recent/ `